ihmeuw/vivarium_research/docs/source/models/causes/neonatal/preterm_birth.rst

       - cause-specific mortality rate of preterm birth complications
       - csmr_c381
       - from GBD (CodCorrect)
-    * - :math:`f_k`
+    * - :math:`f_\text{preterm w RDS}`
       - fraction of preterm deaths with RDS
-      - XX%
+      - 85%
       - This value is not available from GBD and will need to be estimated based on other data sources.
+Tentative value of 85% included here is based on Table 4 in `this paper <https://www.sciencedirect.com/science/article/pii/S2214109X19302207>`_.
+    * - :math:`f_\text{preterm wo RDS}`
+      - fraction of preterm deaths without RDS
+      - :math:`1 - f_\text{preterm w RDS}`
+      - fractions sum to 1.0.
     * - :math:`\text{RR}_{\text{BW},\text{GA}}`
       - Relative Risk of all-cause mortality for a birth weight of BW and gestational age of GA
       - interpolated from GBD data